szabgab/perlmaven.com/sites/en/pages/moose-test-setter-getter.md

 Then, as we saw earlier, we can pass the attribute to the constructor already.
 So we are going to test that too.
-So this time we call the constructor and pass a parameter to it. `my $o = Person->new( name => 'Bar' );` Then we check if the returned value is really an instance of the <b>Person</b> class.
+So this time we call the constructor and pass a parameter to it. `my $o = Person->new( name => 'Bar' );` Then we check if the returned value is really an instance of the **Person** class.
 Then, calling the getter `is($o->name, 'Bar');` we check if the value was indeed set by the constructor.

 In this example I've even forgot to add the third parameter that would be the description of the test.